cosmos/sdk-tutorials/academy/3-my-own-chain/game-wager.md

     In fact, it is exactly the [same `require`](https://github.com/stretchr/testify/blob/v1.7.0/suite/suite.go#L24) object.

 You have added an integration test that copies an existing unit test.
-It demonstrates the concept but is of limited added utility.
+It demonstrates the concept but is of limited additional utility.

 ### Extra tests

 It is time to add extra tests that check money handling by the bank.
-Before jumping in, like you did in _play_ unit tests, you can add a method that prepares your suite's keeper with a game ready to be played on:
+Before jumping in, as you did in _play_ unit tests you can add a method that prepares your suite's keeper with a game ready to be played on:

 ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/payment-winning/x/checkers/keeper/msg_server_play_move_integration_test.go#L8-L17]
 func (suite *IntegrationTestSuite) setupSuiteWithOneGameForPlayMove() {